The Fertility Files: Pros and Cons of Getting Pregnant in Your THIRTIES

 More pros!
 There is a higher likelihood that you are partnered and have the emotional and physical support of that person.
 You’ve watched some of your friends raise their families and learned from their successes and mistakes.
 Your parents are also more likely to be retired or about to be retired, which means they might be freed up to help you.
 In addition, with more women delaying childbirth, you’ll benefit from a community of women who are figuring out older motherhood alongside you.

 I am almost 36 years old.
 I am a naturopathic doctor who treats infertility.
 I am trying to have a baby.
 I am optimistic and realistic about my chances and choices and I want the same for you.
+With this being said, there are not many people who feel as optimistic as I do when it comes to having kids at this age.
+This is understandable. but the only way that you will find out for sure about whether it is achievable is to look into something like Fertility Clinic CT, to locate a specialist fertility clinic, where you will be able to get medical advice before going ahead with anything.
+It is also important to remember that when it comes to children, nothing is impossible.
 Join me back here in The Fertility Files next month when we explore optimizing your health for conception and beyond.

 DR.QUINN HAND, ND is a naturopathic doctor and natural health educator with clinical interest in women’s health, hormonal balance, fertility and sports medicine. qwellness.ca